aryangupta008/Live-Watch/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Live Watch.
+* This project is simple Live Watch.
+* It will import the live time from the server and shows us the live time of a location.

 ## Technologies
 Project is created with: